 The tablet press performs the following functions during compression;

 The design of the tablet press determines the manner of accomplishment of these functions.
-Machine design also determines the useable range of compression forces at which the machine can safely operate and the press speed at which output can be optimized without negative impact on tablet quality.
+Machine design also determines the usable range of compression forces at which the machine can safely operate and the press speed at which output can be optimized without negative impact on tablet quality.

 Ramasubramaniyan P., Shibin raj C., Nagarajan P., Sherly D., Subramanian L., and Solairaj P. (2014).
 Pilot Scale-up Techniques for Solid Dosage Form: An Overview for Tablets.
 World Journal of Pharmaceutical Research.
 3(8): 925-931.